RedstoneCoreDev/RedstoneCoreDev.github.io/README.md

 This project is licensed for fun and personal use only.
 Please do not use it for commercial purposes.

 Enjoy your search with Boogle!

+The name sounds similar to Google but came from someone named like this on Discord.
+This should not imitate Google but instead be a project to learn, have fun or something else.